 - Non-Linear-Closed-Loop: like a flowchart with limited, known/predictable variables

 - Non-Linear-Open-Loop: many unknown and unknowable options and effects

 - Finite Games: known rules; specific endings with winners/losers

 - Infinite Games: unknown, changing rules; perpetually played

 Back to school...
 I'm not limiting this critique to elementary grades either.
 The same debates tackle the purpose, strengths, and weaknesses of college and advanced degree programs.
 That brings up the question:

 What do we expect our schools, teachers, and professors to do for our kids (or in higher education...adults)?I can appreciate the limitation of the school system.
-I'm generally OK with it being restricted to operating in the Simple, Complicated, Linear, Closed-Loop, Finite world.
+I'm generally OK with it being restricted to operating in the Obvious, Complicated, Linear, Closed-Loop, Finite world.
 Teachers have done this job well.
 (Some argue too well...)
 The current approach gives our students practical skills, tools, and knowledge.